-This article is in large part a reprint of a paper originally written by Phil Cutler, a very fine lawyer-mediator-arbitrator with the CUTLER NYLANDER & HAYTON PS firm in Seattle, Washington.
+This article borrows a lot of thoughts from a paper originally written by Phil Cutler, a very fine lawyer-mediator-arbitrator with the CUTLER NYLANDER & HAYTON firm in Seattle, Washington.
+Phil let me do that.
 Arbitration and mediation comprise about two-thirds of Phil's practice.
 The balance of his practice includes trial and appellate work and advice and counsel to clients in complex commercial and business matters covering a wide variety of substantive law areas.
-Phil and his firm can be reached at philocutler@cnhlaw.com.
-The views in this article reflect my personal views as an arbitrator in light of my own preferences and experiences, and should not be construed to be the policy of the American Arbitration Association or gospel in any way.
+Phil and his firm can be reached at philcutler@cnhlaw.com.
+The views in this article reflect my personal views as an arbitrator in light of my own preferences and experiences, and should not be construed to be the policy of the American Arbitration Association or any other administering agency, or taken as gospel in any way.